 Kleiber’s Law – Limits to Size

 Kleiber’s Law (1932) governs the apparent relationship between the size of an organism and its metabolism.
 As the size goes up, metabolic speed goes down, limiting the maximum size of terrestrial species.
-The relationship is in the form of a “power law”, a feature of complexity theory highlighted in an article I wrote a few years ago titled “How Can There be Order in Randomness.”
+The relationship is in the form of a “power law”, a feature of complexity theory common to many complex dynamic systems.

 Kleiber’s Law (defined by Max Kleiber in 1932) established a formula for the ratio between size and metabolism.
 Initially, the measured result for this relationship was an exponent of 2/3.
 This seems to make sense, given that metabolism sustains the mass of an animal (which is three dimensional), while internal heat is dissipated through the skin (which is two dimensional).
 The surface area of an object increases by roughly the square (exponent 2) of the size, while the mass of an object increases by roughly the cube (exponent 3).
 More surface area, the consequence of the smaller size, helps metabolism go faster.
 More mass, the consequence of the bigger size, places demands on metabolism and slows it down.
 Hence the exponent of 2/3.